-The program also aims to provide members training on how to assist during a critical incident, the opportunity to engage one on one with officers, and to attend safety meetings.
+The program also aims to provide members training on how to assist during a critical incident, the opportunity to engage one-on-one with officers, and to attend safety meetings.

-For questions regarding this program, contact UT Police Community Outreach at 713-563-7794 or <a href="mailto:utphoutreach@mai
+For questions regarding this program, contact UT Police Community Outreach at 713-563-7794 or utphoutreach@ mdanderson.org.